 Sweet potato always wins:

 So far I have made them only in a few varieties.
 This time, I would like to share the one I made using sweet potatoes.
 Yes, sweet potatoes!
 It’s just because I try to replace them with a white potato whenever I get a chance!
 Especially with sandwiches and burgers I make.
 I use sweet potatoes because I know they are healthier, or maybe because I like them.
 For this time let’s say, both these reasons! 😉

 Scarcity is the mother of invention:

 The first time I tried these hot dogs — the reason was that I had hot dog buns but not enough meaty sausages.
-Adoria loves meaty sausages, so I kept them for her.
+Little-A loves meaty sausages, so I kept them for her.
 But I still had plenty of hot dog buns and I didn’t want to throw them.
 I don’t like wasting food.